Improved bounds for Hadwiger's covering problem via thin-shell estimates: Concluding remarks

 We conclude this note with some remarks, questions and conjectures. \begin{conjecture} There exists a universal constant $c>0$ such that for every centered convex body $K\sub\R^{n}$ and some $0<r<1$ one has

 where $X$ and $Y$ are independent random vectors, uniformly distributed on $K$. \end{conjecture}

 We remark that the above conjecture implies an exponentially better upper bound for Hadwiger's covering problem.
-Moreover, the conjecture seems interesting in its own right, even for centrally-symmetric convex bodies, although in this case it will have no meaningful implication towards Hadwiger's problem.

-Note that this conjecture attempts in a way to quantify the intuition that the convolution of a uniform distribution with itself looks already more like a ``bell curve'' than like the flat distribution it originates from.
-In other words, we expect that the sum of two independent copies of a uniform random vector $X$ concentrates much better around the origin.
-Another question that would capture this if answered in the affirmative is the following.
-Recall that a simple application of Fubini's theorem and the homogeneity of the Lebesgue volume give
+Moreover, the conjecture seems interesting in its own right and attempts in a way to quantify the intuition that the convolution of a uniform distribution with itself looks already more like a ``bell curve'' than like the flat distribution it originates from.

-thus, simply by the triangle inequality, we have $\EE\|X+Y\|_{K}\leq2-\frac{2}{n+1}$ whenever $X,Y$ are as above.
-Note however that, because of independence, we might expect the following. \begin{question} \textup{What is the behavior of $\sup\limits _{{\rm b}(K)=0}\EE\|X+Y\|_{K}$?
-Is it better than what the bound following by the triangle inequality suggests (either because it is upper-bounded by some constant smaller than $2$ or because it converges to $2$ slower)? {} }

-\textup{In the previous section we proved that the linearly invariant quantity $\EE\|X+Y\|_{K}$ is indeed upper-bounded by a constant smaller than $2$ for convex bodies with a positive modulus of convexity.
-One might be tempted to think that, even though this proof would obviously not work for general bodies, maybe such an upper bound still holds.
-However, this is not true, and surprisingly perhaps one example showing this is the $n$-cube $Q_{n}\equiv[-1,1]^{n}$: using the fact that its uniform distribution is a product measure, we can compute as follows.} \end{question}